-This week, Alibaba’s Tmall (one of China’s largest online marketplaces), released a series of Chinese New Year-themed commercials advertising its upcoming deals.
+This week, Alibaba’s Tmall (one of China’s largest online marketplaces) released a series of Chinese New Year-themed commercials.
 One of them gained millions of views and an abundance of praises for subtly representing a same-sex couple.

 Another step towards the normalization of queer relationships in China?

-In the 23-second commercial, a young man bringing home another man he introduces his family to as “Kelvin”.
-Both step foot into the house under the inquisitive eye of the father.
-The family dynamic gets increasingly enthusiastic, as two girls giggle in the living-room, and say: “Tonight we are blessed with some ‘scoops’ “.
-Once dinner begins, the father hands over a bowl to Kevin and tells him to make himself at home to which the young man responds “thank you, dad.”
+The 23-second commercial shows a young man introducing his family to a man named “Kelvin”.
+Both step foot into the house under the inquisitive eyes of the father and two giggling family members.
+Once the New Year dinner begins, the father hands over a bowl to Kevin.
+He tells him to make himself at home.
+Kelvin smiles and warmly replies “thank you, dad.”
 The ad ends with shared astonished looks around the table.
-The video went viral and was shared on Weibo (Chinese Twitter) by @LoveMatters, a blogger who shares advice on relationships and sex, who wrote: “Thank you, Tmall, for showing support for sexual-minority groups.
+The video has gone viral and was shared on Weibo (Chinese Twitter) by @LoveMatters, a blogger who shares advice on relationships and sex, who wrote: “Thank you, Tmall, for showing support for sexual-minority groups.
 It helps to bring more visibility to these communities and make them recognized by the public.”

 Alibaba's Tmall promo subtly shows gay and lesbian couples celebrating new year with their families.
 The ad doesn't explicitly mention LGBTQ but it's a rare representation done by a big Chinese company. pic.twitter.com/SxBYR4ekym

 — Toni (but what’s your *real* name?) (@tony_zy) January 8, 2020